kimcee/kimcee_php_framework/README.md

 1. helpers/functions.php
 2. helpers/user.php

 Here is the sql I used for this implementation.
 Register function is being worked on.
+Once added, then insert a new entry into the users table.
+Only need to define the email and password.
+The password needs to be set with SHA1.

 ```sql
 --